tacoapp/help.tacoapp.com/_posts/2014-08-14-icloud-reminders.md

 order: 46
 ---

+## Temporarily unavailable

-*Important*: iCloud Reminders are currently unavailable due to a change in Apple's iCloud security policy.
+**Important**: iCloud Reminders are currently unavailable due to a change in Apple's iCloud security policy.
 The Taco team is optimistic that Taco can still work with iCloud Reminders at some point, but we want to see iCloud become more stable (or ideally, provide a real API) before releasing and supporting